zifornd/memeth/README.md

 # memeth
-A Snakemake workflow to analyse and visualise Illumina Infinium Methylation arrays
+A Snakemake workflow to analyse and visualise Illumina Infinium methylation arrays